 Ensuring that the supply of qualified professionals is sufficient to meet demand will be the crucial step in successfully expanding the biopharma industry in Ireland.

-The EGFSN (Expert Group on Future Skills Needs) estimates that 5,000 additional staff will be employed in biologics manufacturing by 2020.
-The number of professionals employed in the production of traditional pharmaceuticals will remain stable during this time; however, employment opportunities will continue due to the need for replacement staff.
+The EGFSN (Expert Group on Future Skills Needs) estimates that Biologics manufacturing employment will grow from 6,700 in 2015 to 11,700 by 2020.
+The number of professionals employed in the production of traditional pharmaceuticals will remain stable during this time.
+However, employment opportunities will continue due to the need for replacement staff.

 Combining replacement demand and growth there will be approximately 7,100 job openings from 2017 to 2020.
-Increasing the number of qualified graduates and attracting the right international talent is crucial if we are to ensure Ireland can meet the demand of its biopharma industry.
+Thus, increasing the number of qualified graduates and attracting the right international talent is crucial if we are to ensure Ireland can meet the demand of its biopharma industry.

-The biopharma sector employs significantly more third level graduates than the average industry.
-Over 46% of employees in the sector have a third level qualification, compared to a national average of 24%; and 25% of all PhD researchers working in industry are in the biopharma sector.
-According to the EGFSN there should be a sufficient supply of graduates in the medium term to meet industry demand.
-The EGFSN identified a short-term need for a number of technicians and senior process scientists within the industry, but this is not expected to be a factor in the long term as there are an appropriate number of training places to overcome this minor deficit.
+The biopharma sector employs significantly more third-level graduates than the average industry.
+Almost 50% of employees in the sector have a third level qualification, compared to a national average of 24%.
+Also, 25% of all PhD researchers working in the industry are in the biopharma sector.
+According to EGFSN, there should be a sufficient supply of graduates in the medium term to meet industry demand.
+However, the EGFSN identified a short-term need for a number of technicians and senior process scientists within the industry.
+This is not expected to be a factor as there’s an appropriate number of training places to overcome this deficit.

 Given the long history of pharmaceutical manufacturing and the commitment of government and industry, we believe Ireland is in an excellent position to capitalise on this opportunity.
-The conditions are extremely favourable for any biopharma company considering establishing an operation in Ireland today.
+In conclusion, the conditions are extremely favourable for any biopharma company considering establishing an operation in Ireland today.

 To download our Biopharma Report in full click HERE.